 I’ll try to be as thorough as possible.
 This DIY Project is divided into 4 big parts.

 Luckily, the tricot nylon fabric is easy to work with.
 It has a slight stretch and enough structure, and it doesn’t fray.
 YES!
 The neckline is similar to what I did on my Scarf Top with Kimono Sleeves, I just make the front neckline deeper.

 On a separate piece of tracing paper, I set a center point and put 12 cm from center to one side (how much I want to show my collarbone), 10 cm from center to front (how much I want to show my chest), and 3 cm to from center to back (how much I want to show the back of my neck).
 After drawing the front and back 1/2 curves, I folded the paper and finish up both curves.

-I trace the neckline pattern to the top pattern, making a simple top pattern like this:
+I traced the neckline pattern to the top pattern, making a simple top pattern like this:

-After that, I sew the arm holes with french seams since I want the sleeves to drape nicely.
-This fabric makes my time easier to sew french seams.
+After that, I sew the arm holes with french seams since I wanted the sleeves to drape nicely.
+This fabric made my life so much easier to sew french seams.

 From there, I just need to sew the sides shut and we’re golden…right?